josephwright/josephwright.github.io/_posts/2009-08-18-cross-platform-working.md

 - `DOCEXTRA` Inserted when creating documentation, can be anything.
 I don't typeset the code for my packages in the release documents, hence the `\OnlyDescription` setting.
 - `INDEXFILE` This is always `gglo` for documents using the `ltxdoc` class, but is `l3doc` if using the LaTeX3 class `l3doc`.
 - `PACKAGE` Pretty obvious, the bundle name!
-- `PDF` The names of PDF files to add to the documentation part of a TDS zip.
+- `PDF` The names of PDF files to add to the documentation part of a TDS `.zip`.
 By having this as a setting, special effects (demo documents, for example) are possible.
 - `TDSROOT.` Almost always as given for a LaTeX package.
 - `TEX` A list of `.tex` files to copy into the TDS archive: to avoid any testing files, not all `.tex` files are copied.
 - `TXT` The names of text files to copy to the documentation directory